binkley/wrong-place-wrong-time/homebrewery-part-1.md

 TODO:
 - Existing TODO markers in the text.
+- Lots and LOTS of reference links to fix like how Homebrew looks in DnDB.
 - Redo the Act III outcomes.
 It's too much repetition to repeat, and there are multiple player choices and actions to consider.
 -->